SashaRybalkina/SpreadsheetProject3500/Spreadsheet/README.md

 done.
 I am not always able to correctly estimate how much time I will need to spend, since some issues may come up and I need to spend time fixing it, but overall I my estimations have been somewhat accurate.
+# Examples of Good Software Practice
+One of the exampels of me using GSP is through creating helper methods.
+For example, when implementing the Formula class, I used two helper methods in the Evaluate method, one for handling adding and subtracting, and one for handling multiplying and dividing, which limited code repitition.

+Another example of me using GSP is through using commenting and documentation where it is appropriate.
+In the FormulaEvaluator class, I commented every single if statement to create more clarity for the functioning of that if satement.
+In the DependencyGraph and Formula classes, I documented every single method that the classes had, and clearly defined the behavior of the methods, their parameters, and what they were supposed to return.

+The third example of me using GPS is through using proper versioning.
+For assignment 4, I have been commiting regularly and giving meaningful comments to all of my commits.
+Also, I have been adding tags to all of my commits.